Motorola 'edge 20 pro' launched in India at Rs 36,999

-New Delhi, Oct 1 (IANS) To empower photography enthusiasts in the country, Lenovo-owned Motorola on Friday launched its flagship smartphone, edge 20 pro, with their most advanced camera system for Rs 36,999.
+New Delhi: To empower photography enthusiasts in the country, Lenovo-owned Motorola on Friday launched its flagship smartphone, edge 20 pro, with their most advanced camera system for Rs 36,999.

 The smartphone will be available to pre-order from October 3 on Flipkart in two colours -- midnight sky and iridescent cloud.